 CWB is also a great place to take in the view of Victoria Harbour.
 SKYE, located on the rooftop of the The Park Lane Hotel, is an expansive 8,000 square foot bar and restaurant which will make you feel like you’re on top of the world.
 Shelter Italian Bar & Restaurant is equally noteworthy, as is ToTT’s—short for Talk of the Town—located atop the Excelsior Mandarin Oriental Hotel.

-The best time to go for a harbour-view cocktail is at sunset, as you get to see not only the sky changing color, but also the city, as millions upon millions of lights begin to twinkle, welcoming the night.
+The best time to go for a harbour-view cocktail is at sunset, as you get to see not only the sky changing colour, but also the city, as millions upon millions of lights begin to twinkle, welcoming the night.

 Where to stay in Causeway Bay